shadowCow/trading-ecosystem/spark-data-analysis/prediction-notes.md

 We can also aggregate sets of bars together, and then apply the Single Bar Pipeline on those aggregations.
 For example, we could reduce each 'week' of data (M-F, 5 bars) to a single period by applying some function.

+### Rehashing on 10-10-16
+(Sequence of) PriceBars -> Single Data Points -> Binary or Binning or Ranking So the data transformation stage itself has stages.

+##### Stage 1
+The first stage is to transform the PriceBars themselves, with no sliding windows.
+Some possible (though not required) transformations:
+ - Single data point (just the high, or open, e.g.)
+ - Multi data point (the high and the low, e.g.)
+ - Single transformed data point (the high-low range, e.g.)
+ - Multi transformed data point (the high-low range and open-close range, e.g.)

+Note that pipeline stages after this one may not be expecting PriceBar input, so may need to consider that?
+Or we may need a generic way to pass either a point, or a tuple of points, or a PriceBar, and have the later pipeline operations understand how to handle that properly?

+##### Stage 2 - Sliding Windows
+The second stage is to do sliding windows.
+We do some transformation to the data sequence.
+This can be applying some function to our data point to make another data point (like double -> double), or it could be a ranking or binning operation (double -> int ... or double -> class)
+E.g.
+ - rolling average
+ - rolling highest / lowest
+ - rank within the window
+ - bin within the window
+ - count within the window

+##### Stage 3 - Multi-series Comparisons
+The third stage is to compare multiple series.
+We have two cases:
+ 1. We are comparing two series.
+The result will be that: series 1 is [ less than, equal to, or greater than ] series 2.
+Numerically, the result of the comparison is [ -1, 0, or 1 ].
+ 2. We are comparison more than two series.
+The result will either need to be a ranking or a binning.
+In the case of a ranking, the result will be that we map each series to its rank amongst the series at that index, for each index.
+In the case of binning, we map each series to one of a set of classes, for each index.

+Now, since these various transformations may have different input/output types, we need a way to make sure the pipeline generator knows how to put only compatible types together.
+I suppose we could have these various things extend appropriate functional types with regard to their input output, and then we can just register those somewhere in the appropriate list.
+Then the pipeline generator would have logic to pull from those lists in a way that is valid.

+### Rehashing on 11/1/2016
+We're primarily dealing with reductions and comparisons.
+Arbitrary transformations seem silly. i.e. mapping one value to another by just passing that single value through some function seems pointless.

+There are some optional processing steps to consider.

+#### Pipeline
+ 1. (Optional) Reduce price bar to a single value
+ 2. (Optional) Reduce a window of doubles or price bars to a single value.
+Some possibilities...
+   - average
+   - max / min
+   - for price bar windows, multi-bar high-low range/open-close range
+ 3. (Optional) Compare multiple values.
+Some possibilities...
+   - compare a value for the last bar to a value for the whole window. (the bar may be part of the window or immediately following the window, depending on the use case).
+   - compare one market's value to other markets' values.

+   And within that, are a few types of comparisons...
+   - isMax / isMin / isEqual
+   - rank (maybe this includes isMax / isMin and such)
+   - bins/classes (includes quartiles and such. also includes pattern classifications?)
+   - ratio (this can only be used to compare two values)

+Any stage of the pipeline except stage 1 may occur multiple times to generate new features.

 ## Model Generation
 If we define all these operations as functions, then we can automate our model generation.